 Blood tests

-Following the keto diet for vegetarians is possible, but not recommended for vegans.
-Depending on what form of vegetarianism one follows, vegetarians can get their protein sources from dairy or eggs.
+Following the keto diet for vegetarians is possible but not recommended for vegans.
+Many vegetarians can get their protein sources from dairy or eggs.
 However, following keto for vegans is difficult since most protein sources come from high-carb foods like beans and grains that aren’t typically eaten on a keto diet.

 The best way to measure your macronutrients is through a tracking app like MyFitnessPal or Trifecta.
 You can also use the website Nutritionix.com to search for the macronutrients of specific foods.
 It’s the most extensive and updated resource on food nutrition tracking available online – and it's free!

-If you’re new to keto, counting your calories might be helpful because it will give you a good idea of how to balance your macronutrients and how much food in each macro category you should be eating per day.
+If you’re new to keto, counting your calories will give you a good idea of how to balance your macronutrients and how much food in each macro category you should be eating per day.
 Doing keto right means eating around 2,000 calories per day of whole, nutritious foods, which isn’t a strict number.
 Once you get the hang of what your keto meals will consist of, you don’t need to count calories.